 Note: Conclusions presented in the first reference she cited have subsequently been refuted by other researchers, at least in regard to the potential consequences of tampon use.
 Reference also presents evidence to support the belief that using tampons may alter the hymen.
 Injuries to the hymen could potentially be avoided if a young woman is familiar with her vulva, vagina, and proper tampon insertion techniques prior to using tampons.

-To learn what doctors have observed while examining patients please see these medical references.
+To learn what doctors have observed while examining patients please see these medical article summaries.

 The following photograph appears in a medical article intended to educate the medical community about the anatomy of the vagina.
 No indication of disease is made in the accompanying description of the photograph.
 The irregular shape of the tissues surrounding the vaginal opening, and the hymeneal remnants, could cause needless anxiety, if one presumes the area should appear otherwise.